cnilesh/DWPDigital/README.md

 # DWP Digital
-The application is a basic standalone web application which reads data from a URL and have exposed the below functionalities throgh an API
+The application is a basic standalone web application which reads data from an API and have exposed the below functionalities throgh an API

   - Find users who stays with X(default 50 miles) miles from London
   - Find distance between two cities